-The shifts in thinking about public health since it first emerged as a distinct concept during the 19th century has been characterised by Hanlon et al as four 'waves'.22 In this conceptualisation, the 'first wave', grounded in a need to deal with overcrowding, lack of clean water or sanitation, poor nutrition and a poor built environment, was an early attempt to apply science, public governance and political power to tackling issues of public health.
+The shifts in thinking about public health since it first emerged as a distinct concept during the 19th century has been characterised by Hanlon et al as four 'waves'.
+In this conceptualisation, the 'first wave', grounded in a need to deal with overcrowding, lack of clean water or sanitation, poor nutrition and a poor built environment, was an early attempt to apply science, public governance and political power to tackling issues of public health.
 These trends were continued in the 'second wave', roughly spanning 1890-1950, which saw the emergence of medicine as science.
 It was as part of this 'second wave' that 'paternalist' approaches to healthcare also gained precedence, and was institutionalised in the 'third wave' through the redesign of social institutions in the early 20th century and the birth of the welfare state.
 This was followed by the emergence of the 'fourth wave' in the 1960s, where the focus shifted to the risk theory of disease and the role played by lifestyle factors, including smoking, diet and physical activity, alongside nascent concerns with social inequalities of health.
-The value of health and incentives for healthy behaviour are maximised, healthy choices are promoted by default, and factors that create a culture and environment which promote unhealthy behaviour are minimised.23
+The recent concept of a 'fifth wave' is one defined by a 'culture of health', in which the value of health and incentives for healthy behaviour are maximised, healthy choices are promoted by default, and factors that create a culture and environment which promote unhealthy behaviour are minimised.